choldgraf/textbook/_chapters/16/2/Inference_for_the_True_Slope.md

 ---
-interact_link: notebooks/16/2/Inference_for_the_True_Slope.ipynb
+interact_link: chapters/16/2/Inference_for_the_True_Slope.ipynb
-title: '16.2 Inference for the True Slope'
+title: 'Inference for the True Slope'
-permalink: 'chapters/16/2/Inference_for_the_True_Slope'
+permalink: '/chapters/16/2/Inference_for_the_True_Slope'
-previouschapter:
+prev_page:
-  url: chapters/16/1/Regression_Model
+  url: /chapters/16/1/Regression_Model
-  title: '16.1 A Regression Model'
+  title: 'A Regression Model'
-nextchapter:
+next_page:
-  url: chapters/16/3/Prediction_Intervals
+  url: /chapters/16/3/Prediction_Intervals
-  title: '16.3 Prediction Intervals'
+  title: 'Prediction Intervals'
-redirect_from:
-  - 'chapters/16/2/inference-for-the-true-slope'
+comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
+SEE FILES IN /NOTEBOOKS***"
 ---

 ### Inference for the True Slope